vanus-labs/docs/blog/2023-01-30-awsbilling-slack-blog/index.md

 # Setting Up AWS Billing Source & Slack Sink using Vanus Connect
 In this demo, we will be using the [Vanus Playground](https://play.linkall.com/); A cloud Kubernetes environment.
-We will create the Slack sink connector first.
-The reason behind this is that the Source connector can only try to send CloudEvents 3 times only.
-If there is no Sink to receive the event, the operation fails.
+We will create the Slack sink connector first to receive incoming CloudEvents before setting up the AWS Billing Source connector.

 To begin, we will install Vanus with the command: